ianjamesburke/FastAPI-starter-flyio/README.md

-set YOUR_APP_NAME in fly-deploy.yml in the .github/workflows folder

 WIP steps Basic
 - clone repo
-- install dependencies
+- install flyctl
-- pushed to repo
-- get api key from flyio
+- fly deploy

+### For continuous deployment
+- set the app name in fly-deploy.yml in the .github/workflows folder
+- set app name in fly.toml
 - set FLY_API_TOKEN in github secrets for the repo

-Advanced
-- ...